lijubjohn/cassandra_study/cql.md

   - A table that does not define any clustering columns cannot have a static column.
 The table having no clustering columns has a one-row partition in which every column is inherently static
   - A table defined with the COMPACT STORAGE directive cannot have a static column.
   - A column designated to be the partition key cannot be static.
+  - You can batch conditional updates to a static column.

 - Secondary index